2016–17 Eredivisie (women)

 The 2016–17 Eredivisie Vrouwen was the seventh season of the Netherlands women's professional football league.
 The season took place from 2 September 2016 to 26 May 2017 with eight teams.
-Defending champions FC Twente finished runners-up behind Ajax, who won their first Dutch championship.
+Defending champions FC Twente finished second behind Ajax, who won their first Dutch championship.

 Teams

 On 16 June 2016, Achilles '29 was confirmed as the eighth team of the season.